 Classic Everest Base Camp Trek from Kathmandu to EBC - 14 Days

 What to Expect from Everest Base Camp Trekking Package

 Buying an all-inclusive package means everything will be well arranged for you beforehand.
-From accommodation, food to flight details everything will be right there without you have to wander around managing everything.
+From accommodation, and food to flight details everything will be right there without you having to wander around managing everything.

 Here are the things you can expect from all-inclusive Everest Base Camp Trekking in Himalayan Scenery Treks:

 - Accommodation in Kathmandu for Two Nights (Before and After Trekking)